ChevanR/G-Bomber-V2.0/README.md

 ## Configuration Tips
 - SMTP Settings: Depending on your email provider, you might need to configure additional SMTP settings such as the server address and port.
 This script assumes defaults that are common for many services but check your provider's documentation.
-- Security Settings: If using Gmail, you may need to set up an "App Password" if you have two-factor authentication enabled.
+- Security Settings: You may need to set up an "App Password" if you have two-factor authentication enabled.

 ## Troubleshooting
 - SMTP Connection Issues: If you encounter errors related to SMTP connections, ensure your credentials are correct and that your email provider hasn’t blocked your IP or requires additional security measures.